sushant1212/Deep-Learning-Notes/DL/hyperparameter_tuning.md

 #### Early Stopping:
 <p>
 Plot dev set error and trainset error while training.
-Then stop the algorithm when the dev set error starts to increase aftr reaching the minima.
+Then stop the algorithm when the dev set error starts to increase after reaching the minima.
 <br>
 Disadvantage: it tries to couple minimising cost and decreasing overfitting together.
 Ideally we would try to handle the two problems seperately.
 <br>